SolraBizna/ars-emu/README.md

 # Documentation

-Technical documentation, along with a fictional history of the ARS, will come in the next commit.
+Technical documentation, along with a fictional history of the ARS, will come <del>in the next commit</del> when I'm more certain nothing serious will change.

 # License